Skip to main content

 Figure 3 – View of a PVC pipe that failed without ever being in service.

-See the other installments in this series on PVC:
+See our other installments in this series on PVC:

 PVC Part 1: It’s All About Composition